How to Prioritize Your Intimate Wedding Budget

 photo: Chelsea Dawn Weddings

 If you value quality time with your entire guest list, invest in the celebration space.
 Find a place you feel like you could spend the entire day in, and book it for as much time as you can.
 Consider making a wedding weekend of it!
 A bed and breakfast, spacious rental home, or set of cabins makes the perfect setting.
-Small weddings give you the opportunity to keep everyone together.
+Intimate weddings give you the opportunity to keep everyone together.

 If you value quality time between the two of you, invest in the honeymoon (suite).
 You'll want to cherish the time surrounding your wedding in a comfortable environment.
 And then yeah, take the honeymoon!